doEggi/do-ssh/README.md

 ```

 ## Note on generating keys
 Every key is a private key.
 The NodeId is just a public key (derive by its private counterpart).
 Changing the key changes the NodeId.
-Only servers need keys, because there NodeIds have to be persistent.
+Only servers need keys, because their NodeIds have to be persistent.
 The subcommand `do-ssh generate` or short `do-ssh gen` can be used to just generate private keys.
 Use `do-ssh -h` or `do-ssh gen -h` for more information.

 ## Why?